centeropenmiddleware/solowan/README.md

 # Solowan
-SoloWAN project has been moved to a new repository: [SoloWAN project](https://github.com/solowan/solowan)
+SoloWAN has been moved to a new github repository: [SoloWAN project](https://github.com/solowan/solowan)